 What is the difference between a lawsuit loan and a lawsuit settlement advance?

-For the purpose of paying for urgent expenses during litigation, plaintiffs are given the financial option of a lawsuit loan.
+For the purpose of paying for urgent expenses during litigation, plaintiffs are given the financial option of a settlement funding.
 It is returned if the suit is won and is based on the anticipated settlement or award sum.
 A lawsuit settlement advance, on the contrary hand, is granted to plaintiffs after their case has already been won or resolved.
 It gives upfront cash from the projected settlement sum and is reimbursed from the money recovered in the final payout.

 How do I apply for a lawsuit loan?